I need to tell you that it’s okay to unbutton those pants.

 This time it’s going to be different.
 This time the pain and bloat will never return.

 Only it did return, every single time, nearly every single day.

 Looking back, I wish I wouldn’t have been so stubborn.

 I wish I had just unbuttoned those pants.

 More than that, I wish I had simply started being nicer to myself; letting go of things I couldn’t control, then working to change the things I could.

 So here’s what I’m giving you permission to do today….go ahead.

 Unbutton those pants.

-But in the process, make the changes that will warrant never having to unbutton them again.
+But in the process, promise me this.
+Promise you’ll begin to make the changes that will warrant never having to unbutton them again.

 If you liked this post, you might also enjoy: